Epic of King Gesar: History of Gesar studies

 Another version has been translated into German by Matthias Hermanns (1965).
 This translation is based on manuscripts collected by Hermanns in Amdo.
-This book also contains extensive study by Hermanns explaining the epic as the product of the Heroic Age of the nomads of North-eastern Tibet and their interactions with the many other peoples of the Inner Asian steppe.
+This book also contains an extensive study by Hermanns explaining the epic as the product of the Heroic Age of the nomads of northeastern Tibet and their interactions with the many other peoples of the Inner Asian steppe.
 Hermanns believed the epic to pre-date Buddhism in Tibet, and saw in it an expression of the ancient Tibetan archetype of the "heaven-sent king", as found also in the myths of the founders of the Yarlung Dynasty, who founded the Tibetan Empire (7th-9th centuries CE).

-The most accessible rendering of Gesar in English is by Alexandra David-Néel in her "Superhuman Life of Gesar of Ling", published in French in 1933.
+An accessible rendering of Gesar by Alexandra David-Néel in her "Superhuman Life of Gesar of Ling" was published in French in 1933.

 In occultism

-In the occult system of Nicholas Roerich, Gesar is presented as a hero who is believed to accept his physicality in Shambhala.
-It's told that he would appear with an invincible army to set general justice.
-Thunderous arrows will be its weapon.

-Gesar also has a number of magic attributes: white horse, saddle, horseshoe, sword and lock.
+In the occult system of Nicholas Roerich, Gesar is presented as a hero who is believed to have assumed physical form in Shambhala.
+It is said that he would appear with an invincible army to set general justice.
+Thunderous arrows will be their weapon.
+Gesar also has a number of magic attributes: a white horse, saddle, horseshoe, sword and lock.